 All carbon monoxide detectors have a finite lifespan with sensors that wear out within five to seven years.
 However, the newest detectors come equipped with an end-of-life timer.
 When the time is up, the devices essentially self-destruct -- beeping at a regular interval until replaced.
 Don't just trust the timer, though.
 The National Fire Protection Association (NFPA) recommends that you "Test CO alarms at least once a month; replace them according to the manufacturer's instructions."

-If a CO detector starts to chirp, don't ignore it, and don't remove the batteries to avoid the nuisance.
-Replace low batteries, or the device itself if needed, without delay.
-If the CO alarm sounds, respond immediately.
+The bottom line, then, is that if a CO alarm sounds, the situation merits concern and you should respond immediately.
 The NFPA says to do the following: "Move to a fresh air location outdoors or by an open window or door.
 Make sure everyone inside the home is accounted for.
-Call for help from a fresh air location and stay there until emergency personnel [arrive].
+Call for help from a fresh air location and stay there until emergency personnel [arrive]."

 Among stand-alone CO alarms, we saw the best feedback for the First Alert CO615 (Est. $30).
-It draws a Best Buy rating in one expert test, and over 1,000 mostly positive reviews, primarily from users posting at Amazon.com.
+It draws a Recommended rating from ConsumerReports.org, and over 1,380 mostly positive reviews from users posting at Amazon.com.
 The CO615 is AC powered, but no messy wiring job is required; instead, just plug it into a convenient outlet.
-While you can simply plug this CO alarm into a low-mounted AC outlet, the AC adapter is removable and is equipped with six-foot extension cord for placement "flexibility."
+While you can simply use a low-mounted AC outlet, the AC adapter is removable and is equipped with six-foot extension cord for placement "flexibility."
 This allows those looking for the best protection to place the detector higher on the wall (at least five feet above the floor) per the recommendations of most experts.
 Two AA batteries provide backup for continuous monitoring, even when AC power is out.

-If you prefer Kidde products, the Kidde KN-COPP-3 Nighthawk (Est. $30) is similar, and similarly well liked.
-In expert testing, the CO615 is judged to be a step better at detecting low levels of CO, and is said to have a higher-quality/more-effective display, but the Kidde is still a good performer on those counts as well.
-Users at Amazon.com rate the Kiddie a few tenths of a point higher, at 4.6 stars based on more than 1,300 reviews.
+If you prefer Kidde products, the Kidde KN-COPP-3 Nighthawk (Est. $30) is similarly priced, and similarly well-liked by users.
+However, in expert testing, the CO615 is judged to be a step better at detecting low levels of CO (though the Nighthawk is still very good in that regard), and is said to have a higher-quality/more-effective display.
+Still, users at Amazon.com rate the Kiddie an identical 4.5 stars, and that's based on even more reviews -- over 2,000.

-For those looking for a competent, easy-to-install carbon monoxide detector at the lowest possible price, things don't get much more basic than the First Alert CO400 (Est. $14).
+For those looking for a competent, easy-to-install carbon monoxide detector at the lowest possible price, things don't get much more basic than the Kidde KN-COB-B-LPM (Est. $16).
 This CO alarm is battery powered, which gives you all the installation flexibility you might need -- though again it might be wise to heed expert advice to install it high above the floor.
-There's little in the way of features -- no readouts or voice warnings here -- just a button to silence nuisance alarms.
-User reviews are generally positive, but the battery compartment draws some ire.
-Two versions of the CO400 are offered -- one with two AA batteries that mount from the front, and a model with a 9-volt battery (newer and now more common) that mounts from the rear.
-It's the latter that seems to present a nearly insurmountable challenge to some.
-That might be why First Alert has posted a video on this CO detector's product page that shows how it's done.
+There's little in the way of features -- no readouts or voice warnings here -- just a button to silence nuisance alarms and a pair of LEDs to indicate that the unit is operating or if an alarm is sounding.

-While many interconnected CO alarms require a messy and expensive hard-wired installation, the CO511B uses a radio signal is used to communicate between alarms.
-It's compatible with other First Alert wireless alarms, including the First Alert SA501CN-3ST (Est. $55) photoelectric smoke detector and the First Alert SCO501CN-3STU (Est. $50) combination CO and smoke detector; both are profiled in our report on smoke detectors.
+Many interconnected CO alarms require a messy and expensive hard-wired installation, but the CO511B uses a radio signal is used to communicate between alarms.
+It's compatible with other First Alert wireless alarms, including the First Alert SA511CN2-3ST (Est. $55 for 2) photoelectric smoke detector and the First Alert SCO501CN-3STU (Est. $45) combination CO and smoke detector; both are profiled in our report on smoke detectors.

 The feature list on the CO511B goes well beyond its radio link, but that's a good place to start.
 The system establishes a mesh network, independent of other networks, such as Wi-Fi within your home.
 Each alarm acts both as a receiver and a transmitter, allowing the network to extend further.
 Security codes and frequency hopping technology establish stable and secure communications between alarms.